dietmarwo/p-center-problem/README.md

  - Use all vertices of the outer polygon and from all holes as demand points.
  - Add random demand points filtered according to feasibility: Inside outer, outside the holes.
  - Uses matplotlib.path.contains_points to determine if a point is valid.
- - Uses https://numba.pydata.org/[numba] to speed uo the fitness calculation.
+ - Uses https://numba.pydata.org/[numba] to speed up the fitness calculation.
  - Utilizes modern many-core CPUs, tested on the AMD 5950x 16 core CPU.

 Compare with 'python vorheur.py -p 20 -o belle_outer -i belle_botany2,belle_dock,belle_pavillion1,belle_pond1,belle_pond3,belle_pond5,belle_botany,belle_playground,belle_pond2,belle_pond4,belle_tennis_court'